 Following on from our article last week ‘debt collecting – top tips’ we have received lots of requests from clients for further help/information about this – after all, this time of year is notorious for being difficult to extract cash from customers.
-So we have now put together some practical advice on the process you need to follow to implement the same debt collection system that we have used so successfully – have a read and see what you think!
+So we have now put together some practical advice on the process you need to follow to implement the same debt collection process that we have used so successfully – have a read and see what you think!

 Note: We at K. A. Farr & Co. have applied these principles & reduced our debt by 50%.